ajkim141/ajkim141.github.io/project/pages/cssanim.md

 animated logo in the background of every page (with very low opacity), but I decided it might make reading the site more difficult.
 In the future I may redesign the site and add space for a logo, in which case I'll put something like this to better use.

+Note: The animation in its current state is adapted exactly how it would function as a background logo.
+Small window sizes may cause it to overlap with other elements, as it is meant to appear in the exact center of the screen.
+In the future I may look into a more advanced form of automatic resizing.